 The Temple's present structure was built by the Kings of Garhwal.
 The Temple has three sections - Garbhagriha (Sanctum), the Darshan Mandap, and Sabha Mandap.
 The Garbhagriha (Sanctum) houses Lord Badari Narayan, Kuber (God of wealth), Narad rishi, Udhava, Nar & Narayan.

 Lord Badari Narayan (also called as Badari Vishal) is armed with Shankh (Conch) and Chakra in two arms in a lifted posture and two arms rested on the lap in Yogamudra.The principal image is of black stone and it represents Vishnu seated in meditative pose.
 The temple also houses Garuda (Vehicle of Lord Narayan).
 Also here are the idols of Adi Shankar, Swami Desikan and Shri Ramanujam.
 Guru-Shisya parampara is supposed to have its roots here.

-Kapat Opening:- The kapat of Shri Badarinath Temple has been opened on 16th May 2013 at 4:00 AM.
+Kapat Closing:- The kapat of Shri Badarinath Temple was closed on 18th Nov 2013 at 7:38 PM.

 Best Time to visit:- The ideal time or peak season to go for a Char Dham Yatra is from May to October, except monsoons.
 This is because; all the four sacred sites are perched in Garhwal Himalayas, which is prone to heavy snowfall.
 As a result, all the passage leading to the shrines are blocked.
 Moreover, during the monsoon season, there is undue threat of having landslides, which can further disrupt the journey.

-Site Supervised by:- Mr. Pramod Nautiyal, Internet Co-ordinator, BKTC
+Site Supervised by:- Sh.
+Pramod Nautiyal, Internet Co-ordinator, BKTC